ycruan/ycruan.github.io/_portfolio/proj04_par.md

 ---
 title: "[Parallel] Parallel and Distributed Computing"
 excerpt: "<i>This is a collection of parallel and distributed computing projects I did.
-Level of parallelism varies from data level SIMD to thread level OpenMP to Spark/Hadoop based map-reduce.
+Level of parallelism varies from data level SIMD to thread level OpenMP to Spark based map-reduce.
 </i><br/><br/><img src='/images/projects_parallel_spark.png' height='300' width='500'>"
 collection: portfolio
 ---